TABLE OF CONTENTS

 No probate proceedings are required in the event of acceptance of the inheritance pure and simple.
 In this case the heirs and legatees wind up and share out the inheritance by mutual agreement, with no obligation to open proceedings involving a notary or court.

-When an estate is declared to be in abeyance to the state, the respective special procedure to wind up the succession for the benefit of the state is conducted in court.
+When an estate is declared to be in abeyance to the state, the respective special procedure to wind up the succession for the benefit of the State is conducted in court (Articles 2152-2155 of the Civil Code).

-Similarly and as stated above, estates may be divided before any lawyer or solicitor in the country, provided it is done in the terms stated (by register offices or notaries).
+For uncontested inheritances, estates may be divided before any lawyer or solicitor in the country, provided that the persons concerned have been previously empowered (e.g. by a registrar or notary).

 5.2 to receive a declaration of waiver or acceptance of the succession?